• Skip to primary navigation

 focaccia ingredients arranged on a table.

 • Bread flour - Has a large amount of gluten, which creates a chewier texture.
-Use it to make chewy ciabatta rolls!
+Use it to make ciabatta sandwich rolls!

-• Sourdough discard - Adds a tangy and more nuanced flavor, but because it's not active starter and has no leavening properties, it is NOT our leavener here.
-For more sourdough discard recipes, try fluffy sourdough cornbread, sourdough discard naan, and sourdough discard scones.
+• Sourdough starter discard - Adds a tangy and more nuanced flavor, but because it's not active starter and has no leavening properties, it is NOT our leavener here.
+For more sourdough discard recipes, try my sourdough cornbread, sourdough naan, and sourdough scones.

 • Active dry yeast - Acts as the leavener for this recipe.